IronWill79/Rotten-GameOff2019/README.md

 ---
 ### Controls

-* Use the numpad keys with NumLock on and open a Chest with Return or Spacebar.
+* The 8 directions are the numpad keys with NumLock on
   1. TODO: Add laptop keys such as `IOP;/.,K` for controls
   2. TODO: Add ability to remap controls
+* Open a Chest while standing on that tile with Return or Spacebar